-Bon Secours Health System has four hospitals in Greater Richmond plus additional care facilities, as well as a college of nursing, a school of medical imaging, and two family practice residency programs.
-It is the fourth largest private employer in Greater Richmond.
+Bon Secours Health System has four hospitals in Greater Richmond plus additional care facilities as well as a college of nursing, a school of medical imaging and two-family practice residency programs.